 - Blood in your stool

-- A change in bowel habits (diarrhoea, constipation or loose stools
+- A change in bowel habits (diarrhea, constipation or loose stools)

 - Rectal bleeding

 The purpose of this test is to identify the presence of blood in the stool, which may be invisible to the naked eye.
 If you have already noted blood in the stool, or any other symptoms listed previously, you should talk to your physician.

 The American Cancer Society recommend that you start regular screening at the age of 45, or younger if you have a family history of colon cancer.

 You can also consider getting tested if:

 - you have a history of adenomas (benign tumors)